MuhammedGolec/LENS/README.md

 ## 🧪 Experiment Summary

 - Experiments were conducted on 3 dataset subsets: 5%, 30%, and 100%.
-- Final paper results are based on `subset30_original.py`.
 - Focus: APT detection in IIoT environments, targeted for edge-based 6G cybersecurity architectures.

 ---